samschaf/team_Methylhomies/results/README.md

 Results
 ========
-in this folder we will discuss the imput and outputs of the code as well as interpretations. the breakdown of our codes can be found in the [src folder](https://github.com/STAT540-UBC/team_Methylhomies/tree/master/src/final_codes)
+In this folder we will discuss the input and outputs of the code as well as interpretations.
+The breakdown of our codes can be found in the [src folder](https://github.com/STAT540-UBC/team_Methylhomies/tree/master/src/final_codes)

-Overarcing aims:
+Overarching aims:
 1. To determine whether cell type correction between brain regions is necessary in the analysis of Illumina HumanMethylation450 BeadChip array data
 2. To investigate probes differentially methylated between cerebellum and cortex regions